 Product compliance is determined by using the reported emission factors calculated during laboratory testing and applying standard modeling parameters for office, classroom, and/or residential environments.
 In addition to testing, audits of quality management procedures and facility sites are required to complete the assessment process.

-In addition to certification under the SCS Recycled Content program, SCS provides Responsible Source certification for carpet (NSF 140) and furniture (BIFMA level®).
+In addition to certification under the SCS Indoor Air Quality program, SCS provides Responsible Source, certification for carpet (NSF 140) and furniture (BIFMA level®).
 SCS is also an accredited certifier under the Forest Stewardship Council (FSC) for forest products derived from responsibly harvested forests.

 Apply for Certification